ballerina-platform/module-ballerinax-googleapis.calendar/Package.md

   * Callback address is additionally required in order to use Google Calendar listener.
 It is the path of the listener resource function.
 The time-to-live in seconds for the notification channel is provided in optional parameter expiration time.
 By default it is 604800 seconds.
     * Callback address
     * Expiration time

-**Obtaining Tokens**

-1. Visit [Google API Console](https://console.developers.google.com), click **Create Project**, and follow the wizard to create a new project.
-2. Go to **Credentials -> OAuth consent screen**, enter a product name to be shown to users, and click **Save**.
-3. On the **Credentials** tab, click **Create credentials** and select **OAuth client ID**.
-4. Select an application type, enter a name for the application, and specify a redirect URI (enter https://developers.google.com/oauthplayground if you want to use
-[OAuth 2.0 playground](https://developers.google.com/oauthplayground) to receive the authorization code and obtain the access token and refresh token).
-5. Click **Create**.
-Your client ID and client secret appear.
-6. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Google Calendar scopes, and then click **Authorize APIs**.
-7. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token and access token.

-**Add configurations file**

 Add the project configuration file by creating a `Config.toml` file under the root path of the project structure.
 This file should have following configurations.
 Add the tokens obtained in the previous step to the `Config.toml` file.